 To craft a customer journey map, a company must thoroughly study, analyze, and consider its customers' needs, motivations, and expectations.
 The first step is to define the goals of the customer’s journey, or in other words, what motivates the customer to seek out the business’s product and what need the customer is looking to satisfy with it.
 Businesses can map the steps between those two reference points with that information.

-Logically, the next step includes the identification of all possible touchpoints along the customer’s journey that drive the process through which customers make their decisions regarding the product.
+Logically, the next step includes identifying all possible touchpoints along the customer’s journey that drive the process through which customers make their decisions regarding the product.
 These include product research, comparative analysis, reading reviews, and deciding to purchase the product.

 Customer Journey Map Implementation